qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Event Callbacks Endpoint

-This Endpoint can be used to set or get the addresses of the Event Callback endpoints.
-The current address of the endpoint is returned in the "eventCallbacks"-member of the response of Get endpoint addresses.
+This endpoint can be used to [set](#set-event-callbacks-endpoints) or [get the addresses of the Event Callback endpoints](#get-event-callback-endpoints).
+The current address of the endpoint is returned in the "eventCallbacks"-member of the response of [Get endpoint addresses](#get-endpoint-addresses).

 ### Feeds Endpoint